Skip to Content

 Here’s why so many trust their cases to our shoplifting criminal lawyer team in Los Angeles:

-- Former Prosecutor Advantage: With over three decades as a former L.A. prosecutor, our team brings unique insight into how theft crimes are investigated and prosecuted locally.
+• Former Prosecutor Advantage: With over three decades as a former L.A. prosecutor, our team brings insight into how theft crimes are investigated and prosecuted locally.

-- Thorough Case Assessment: As your shoplifting lawyer in Los Angeles, we dig into every detail of your arrest, the evidence against you, and every interaction you’ve had with loss prevention or law enforcement.
+• Thorough Case Assessment: As your shoplifting lawyer in Los Angeles, we dig into every detail of your arrest, the evidence against you, and every interaction you have had with loss prevention or law enforcement.

-- Negotiators Committed to Results: By leveraging our reputation and experience in Los Angeles shoplifting criminal defense, we pursue the best possible result—whether that means dismissal, diversion, or negotiating alternatives to conviction.
+• Negotiators Focused on Outcomes: By leveraging our reputation and experience in Los Angeles shoplifting criminal defense, we pursue the best possible result—whether that means dismissal, diversion, or negotiating alternatives to conviction.

 Choosing the right shoplifting attorney in Los Angeles could mean the difference between a permanent criminal record and a clean slate.
 At Stein & Markus, we view every client relationship as a collaboration.
 You are part of every decision and kept informed at every step, which is especially important when facing theft accusations that can impact work, family, and future opportunities.